paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

-The Node.js platform allows developers to easily separate code.
+`The Node.js platform allows developers to easily separate code.
+So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`

 ### V8 engine